timoblak/OpenAFQA/README.md

     T. Oblak, R. Haraksim, L. Beslay, P. Peer.
     Fingermark Quality Assessment: An Open-Source Toolbox.
-    International Conference of the Biometrics Special Interest Group (BIOSIG), 2021.
+    In proceedings of the International Conference of the Biometrics Special Interest Group (BIOSIG), pp. 159-170, 2021.